 If you’re travelling with kids, take them over to the Tongariro National Trout Centre, where there’s a children’s fishing pond full of trout for them to try catching.
 Our nephew absolutely loved trying his hand at this and he still can’t stop talking about the time he caught a fish and ate it for dinner that night!
 The trout centre will happily fillet and smoke your kid’s catch of the day, ready to eat, with the option of turning it into a sandwich with freshly-baked ciabatta.
 So fun!

 If, like me, you love your geothermal wonders, you’ll have plenty to keep you busy while you’re in Taupo.

 The highly-active Orakei Korako was described by Lonely Planet as “arguably the best geothermal area left in New Zealand”, and I loved wandering around its mud pools, hot springs, 35 geysers, and colourful silica terraces.
 To get there, you’ll take a ferry across Lake Ohakuri, then stroll along the boardwalks crossing over the thermal landscapes.
 One of the coolest parts of the area is Ruatapu Cave, one of only two caves in the world known to exist in a geothermal field — inside the cave, you’ll find a vertical drop of 25 metres, to a shallow pool of clear, warm acid water, known as the Pool of Mirrors.
-Entrance is slightly cheaper at $40 per person through Viator.
+Entrance is around $40 per person.

 You’ve also got the Wairakei Terraces and Thermal Health Spa, the waters of which have been used by Maori for their healing properties for hundreds of years.
 These days, I recommend spending half a day dipping in and out of three mineral-rich hot pools, then wander over to the silica terraces for a Pamukkale-esque experience.